 It's wonderful to walk into a gorgeous perfume or interiors shop and be greeted by a swell of beautiful fragrance.
 Our mood lifts, we relax, and our natural curiosity is reawakened.
 The right perfumes can easily provoke happy thoughts and positive energy, and it's surprising we don't take more time to incorporate them into our homes.
-Bring the last of the summer roses indoors with this easy-to-make DIY room spray.
-You’ll be delighted every time you open the front door.
+This easy-to-make DIY room spray embodies the spirit of autumn, and helps you to not feel sad about the passing of summer.
+Autumn has plenty of beauty all on its own!

 You will need